ptiede/Comrade.jl/paper/paper.md

 `Comrade` itself does not implement any optimization or sampling techniques.
 Instead it creates an interface that allows for an easy construction of the un-normalized posterior density.
 Additionally, it handles typically error-prone and monotonous tasks of transforming the posterior density from parameter space $P$ to $\mathbb{R}^n$ and the unit hypercube, which is needed for Hamiltonian Monte Carlo and nested sampling respectively.
 Additionally, `Comrade` has an interface to the probabilistic programming language `Soss` [@Soss] for further Bayesian inference automation.
 To sample from the posterior `Comrade` has some interfaces to nested sampling algorithms `NestedSamplers.jl` [@NS] and `AdvancedHMC` [@AHMC] by default, but it is easy for users to use different samplers.

 Thanks to `Comrade`'s design and Julia it is possible to fit VLBI data with a compact user-friendly experience.
-Below is an example that reproduces an image of a black hole from [@EHTCVI2019] in under 50 lines of code and finishes in under 2 min:
+Below is an example that reproduces an image of a black hole from [@EHTCVI] in under 50 lines of code and finishes in under 2 min:
 ```julia
 using Comrade
 using Distributions